-The Time Server is integrated into a compact DIN Rail housing and is characterized by its easy and simple operation, although it offers a broad range of functions.
-Some of the practice-oriented functionalities are:
+The Time Server 8030HEPTA/GPS is integrated into a 1U/84HP 19" rack and characterized by its easy and simple operation.
+Some of these practice-oriented functionalities are e.g.:

-• Complete parameterisation via protected WebGUI access
+Complete parameterisation via protected WebGUI access

-All required settings for operation can be executed via a password proteded WebGUI also giving an overview of the status of the Time Server 8029NTS/GPS.
+All required settings for operation can be executed via a password protected WebGUI also giving an overview of the status of the Time Server 8030HEPTA/GPS.